“Why I don’t like unconferences.” If you know me you’re probably scratching your head at the title of this post.

 In the end, I know my thoughts on the meaning and use of a word carry little weight.
 With rare exceptions, our culture, not the pronouncements of an individual, determines the meaning and usage of words.
 But if you agree with me, feel free to follow my example and spurn unconferences—but just the word, not the concept!

-Nine hundred years ago, when the world’s first universities were being founded and prestigious libraries might contain a few hundred hand-copied books, the way you learned something was to travel to where a man (in those days it was always a man) knew it, and sit and listen to him teach it to you.
+Nine hundred years ago, when the world’s first universities began and prestigious libraries might contain a few hundred hand-copied books, the way you learned something was to travel to where a man (in those days it was always a man) knew it, and sit and listen to him teach it to you.

 This model for learning sank deep into our culture.
 Today, on a computer we can hold in our hands, we can search the internet for information or watch videos of the finest presenters.
 Yet, even though we have amazing content at our fingertips, our meeting designs have not changed much from the classroom model required by the technologies available during the Middle Ages.

 Over the last twenty years, new face-to-face meeting designs—such as Open Space, World Café, Conferences That Work, Future Search, and Everyday Democracy—have appeared that challenge the entrenched dominant learning paradigm of passive reception of predetermined information.
 Although each design has unique features and goals, what they all have in common is that what happens at the event is participant-driven, rather than being largely prescribed by the conference organizers.
-Collectively, these formats are known as unconferences.
+Such formats are unconferences.

 Here are some of the key features of an unconference:

-Unconferences can be designed to work on a group problem or goal, or as a time for individualized learning and sharing.
+You can design them to work on a group problem or goal.
+Or as a time for individualized learning and sharing.
 Longer events can also include traditional sessions, keynotes, etc.

-Meaningful and useful interaction between attendees is put center stage, instead of being something that happens in the breaks between sessions.
+Meaningful and useful interaction between attendees is center stage, rather than something that happens in the breaks between sessions.

-The culture is designed to be participatory, not passive.
+The culture is participatory, not passive.
 This has a highly positive effect on the environment, outcomes, and community created at the event.

 Learning happens in small groups, rather than in large general sessions.